TestGorilla LogoTestGorilla Logo

 What is a skill issue?

-A skill issue, also known as a skill gap, is when there’s a mismatch between employee skills and job requirements or company needs
+A skill issue, also known as a skill gap, is when there’s a mismatch between employee skills and job requirements or company needs.
+These issues often come to light as a result of a skills gap analysis.

 It’s a complex problem that can be hard to pin down, but the effects of a significant skill issue can devastate business outcomes.
 Here are some sobering research findings from a survey of C-suite executives on the impact skill gaps had on their organizations: